jgm/gitit/README.markdown

 Gitit can be configured to display TeX math (using [texmath][]) and highlighted source code (using [highlighting-kate][]).

+Other features include

+* plugins: dynamically loaded page transformations written in Haskell (see "Network.Gitit.Interface")

+* categories

+* TeX math

+* syntax highlighting of source code files and code snippets (using highlighting-kate)

+* caching

+* Atom feeds (site-wide and per-page)

+* a library, "Network.Gitit", that makes it simple to include a gitit wiki in any happstack application

+You can see a running demo at <http://gitit.johnmacfarlane.net>.

 [git]: http://git.or.cz
 [darcs]: http://darcs.net
 [pandoc]: http://johnmacfarlane.net/pandoc